Assistance programs San Diego County

 The Community Action Partnership (CAP) is the designated community action agency that serves the San Diego region.
-The organization administers the Community Services Block Grant and provides grants and assistance to struggling families.
+The organization administers the Community Services Block Grant and provides grants and financial assistance to struggling families.
 While they do not provide direct rental or utilities assistance, they can provide information on local non-profits that may distribute CSBG funding.

 Family Self-sufficiency Services is one component of the agency, and it helps low income families with their short term needs and also ensures they are self sufficient over the long term.
 Some of what they offer includes :